AdobeDocs/campaign-classic.en/help/platform/using/adobe-campaign-ui-lists.md

 ## Export a list {#exporting-a-list}

-To export data from a list, you must use an export wizard.
+To export data from a list, you must use an export assistant.
 To access it, select the elements to be exported from the list, right-click and select **[!UICONTROL Export...]**.

 The use of the import and export functions is explained in [Generic imports and exports](../../platform/using/about-generic-imports-exports.md).